 Coastlands has built an exciting new two-storey retail space in the carpark adjoining Rimu Road.
 Known as Tākiri House it will be a bustling hub of retail and café activity helping to link Coastlands to the civic precinct.

-The Council and Coastlands continues to work together to share and align ideas for developments that will transform Rimu Road into the main street of Paraparaumu.
+We're working with Coastlands to share and align ideas for developments that will transform Rimu Road into the main street of Paraparaumu.